-The BSO is in its eighth season as an all-student organization directed by Artist in Residence George Lopez.
+The BSO is in its tenth season as an all-student organization directed by Artist in Residence George Lopez.
 Recent pieces performed include Dvořák’s Symphony in e minor Op.95 “From the New World,” Fauré’s Pavane for Orchestra, Beethoven’s Eighth Symphony, Bartók's Romanian Folk Dances, and the Mendelssohn "Italian" Symphony.

 Director of the Bowdoin Orchestra

 All ensembles count for one-half credit per semester and are graded on a Credit/D/Fail basis.
 Participating in the orchestra for one year can count as a student's required VPA credit.